Apartments for Rent in Vermont

-Looking for an apartment in Vermont?
 This New England state is often referred to as the Green Mountain State, and when you move there, you'll see why.
 Outdoor recreation is abundant in Vermont with sports and leisure activities for every season.
-Near many Vermont apartments, you'll find easy access to mountains, lakes, rivers and other beauties brought to us by Mother Nature herself.
+In Vermont, you'll find easy access to mountains, lakes, rivers and other beauties brought to us by Mother Nature herself.
 You'll also have many charming, historic towns to choose from that feature a variety of dining, shopping and entertainment options.

 For a myriad of art, entertainment, shopping and dining options, consider apartments in Vermont's Brattleboro.
 The downtown area is on the National Historic District and features one of only two Art Deco buildings in Vermont, as well as art galleries, museums, specialty shops and other businesses.
 Located between the West River and the Connecticut River, the city also provides picturesque views.